Grape phylloxera

 The best time to look for phylloxera symptoms in Queensland vineyards is when populations are likely to be at their peak during spring and summer (September to March).

-Look for weak or stunted vines with premature yellowing.
+Look for weak or stunted vines with premature yellowing, especially those with lots of weeds growing underneath them.

 Phylloxera reproduces most easily on healthy root systems.
 Dead and weakened vines will often have low populations.
-If you suspect an infestation, check the border of the damaged area on vines that are just beginning to show signs of decline.
+If you suspect an infestation on weakened vines, also check neighbouring vines for signs of infestation.
+Remember that phylloxera can be present without the plant showing symptoms.

 Carefully dig up a number of roots and inspect the new growth on the fine, feeder roots for galls (small swellings), which result from phylloxera feeding.
 Root tips infested with phylloxera are often club-shaped or form hooks.
 Galls may initially be white or yellow, but turn brown later as they mature.

-A 10X hand lens or greater will be needed as the insects are very small.
+A 10× hand lens or greater will be needed, as the insects are very small.

 Prevention

-The following important on-farm prevention measures can help protect your farm from grape phylloxera.
+Follow these on-farm prevention measures to help protect your farm from grape phylloxera:

-- Restrict visitors, vehicles and other equipment from vineyard areas, unless appropriate disinfestation procedures have been observed or plant health certification provided.
+- Restrict visitors, vehicles and other equipment from vineyard areas, unless appropriate disinfestation procedures have been observed or plant health certification has been provided.

 - Check that any grape plant, machinery, equipment or grape material from interstate is accompanied by appropriate certification.
 If a plant health certificate is not provided with the item, do not allow it onto your property and report it to Biosecurity Queensland.